Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Introduction

 Publicly available retinal fundus image datasets are imbalanced, containing significantly more images without DR than images with DR, as indicated in Table \ref{tab:datasets}.
 The availability of images decreases as the severity of DR increases, with severe NDPR and PDR accounting for a total of 6\% of the available images.
 Imbalanced datasets contain images with skewed classes.
 The skewness in imbalanced datasets refers to the asymmetry distribution of images across different classes \cite{Shorten_2019}.
 Therefore, when the severity of DR disease increases then this imbalance causes overfitting of the classifiers to the class representing the most severe stage of the disease \cite{saini2020deep}.
 The Kaggle~\cite{Cuadros_2009} dataset (See table \ref{tab:datasets}) is highly imbalanced and has the largest number of images as compared to the other datasets.
-This dataset is important as it contains images from patients with different ethnicities.
-Ethnicity has an impact on the aspect of the retina \cite{Bourne_2011}.
+This dataset is important as it contains images from patients of different ethnicities.

-In the domain of biomedical imagery, the data imbalance is a challenging problem as it deals with imagery that contains salient features indicative of diseases that directly impact human lives \cite{chen2022generative}.
+In the domain of biomedical imagery, data imbalance is a challenging problem as it deals with imagery that contains salient features indicative of diseases that directly impact human lives \cite{chen2022generative}.
 As such, addressing the issue of data imbalance is considered a worthwhile endeavor.
 One potential solution is to augment training data with synthetic imagery belonging to the underrepresented classes \cite{oza2022image}.

-Synthetic biomedical imagery can be derived by generative models.
+Synthetic biomedical imagery can be derived from generative models.
 Several generative models such as variational autoencoders \cite{sengupta2020funsyn}, diffusion models \cite{shi2023dissolving}, and Generative Adversarial Networks (GANs) \cite{Zhou_2020} have been utilized to generate retinal fundus synthetic images.
 For generating synthetic images, autoencoders produce blurry images while diffusion models are trained slowly with high-computational cost as compared to GANs \cite{kebaili2023deep}.
 GANs are generative models consisting of two neural networks, a generator, and a discriminator.
 The generator aims to produce realistic synthetic images, and the discriminator's aim is to distinguish between real and synthetic images.

 The GAN-based generated synthetic images are evaluated using two critical criteria, the quality of the images, indicating how representative they are of real images of that class, and the diversity of the images, indicating how broad and uniform the coverage of their feature distribution is compared to the real images.
 The quality of synthetic imagery is characterized by an alignment of its feature distribution with the class label \cite{Zhou_2020, Costa_2018, Yu_2019} and a low level of noise, blurriness, and distortions \cite{Thung_2009}.
 The diversity of synthetic images is characterized by the level of similarity to each other \cite{Shmelkov_2018}.